JohanStivenMartinez/CordinationJava/README.md

 Parameters necessary for sending data through Json, using the "GET" and "POST" methods:
 * Origen: Name of the component.
 String type.
 Four possible parameters can be entered: "wallet", "register", "opencloser" or "blockchain".
 * Operación: Refers to the operation to be requested.
 String type.
-Four possible options can be entered: "register transaction", "consult funds", "request data block" or "close block".
+Four possible options can be entered: "solicitardatabloque", "registrartransaccion", "consultarfondos" or "cerrarbloque".
 * Datos: Data to be sent must be supported within a Json.

 Below is an example of sending data in JSON format: